amaitou/PongAPI/README.md

 **[Ali El Amine](https://github.com/Root-07)**: Designed and implemented the tournament logic, enabling users to participate in competitive tournaments.
 His work added a critical social and competitive layer to the project, making it more engaging for users.

+**[Mourad Bouyahyaoui](https://github.com/mbouyahy)**: Created the online TicTacToe game with all its aspects inside the ft_transcendence project.
+His contribution added a fun and interactive side game to the project, enhancing its overall appeal.

 > We made many projects together, and we have grown up professionally together." 🌱

 ---